Code Compliance: Go With The Most Approved

-September 15 is right around the corner, and if you didn’t know about any significant changes impacting you as a member of the spray polyurethane foam industry—you have definitely not been in the know.
+IRVINE, CA – November 2, 2017 – September 15 just passed and if you didn’t know about any significant changes impacting you as a member of the spray polyurethane foam industry—you have definitely not been in the know.
 If you apply intumescent coatings as thermal barriers over spray foam insulation and are still unaware of any upcoming changes, then you definitely need to play catch up.
-The reason being that, as of this day, AC456 will be enforced as a requirement for fire-protective coatings applied over SPF insulation.
+The reason being that, as of that day, AC456 will be enforced as a requirement for fire-protective coatings applied over SPF insulation.

 THE NEW CODE